 Your Family

 Relatefulness can benefit family relationships by fostering love, empowerment, healing, and authenticity.
 In this writing, Dagny speaks as a mother, describing how being present with children, connecting with their natural flow, and having an open attitude can deepen relationships with them and ourselves.
 Relatefulness also emphasizes self-awareness and self-compassion, allowing us to take responsibility for our mistakes with understanding.
 Ironically, this helps us set compassionate boundaries that support healthy development and integration with the world at large.
-Ultimately, being relateful invites us to let go of expectations and embrace life as it unfolds.
+Ultimately, being Relateful invites us to let go of expectations and embrace life as it unfolds.

 The 7 Elements of Relatefulness/circling I think are amazing in connection with children

-Written by Dagny Hov
+Written by Dagny HovÂ

 1. Being present with them.